Countly/countly-sdk-documentation/a_deeper_look_at_sdk_concepts/current.md

 ---
 </code></pre>
 <p>
-  <span>The produced output would contain information about multiple certificates, they are showing the certificate chain of trust to the respective root certificate authority.
-The specific cert information for your server would be at the top and that is the one you would need to copy.</span>
+  <span>The produced output would contain information about multiple certificates, it shows the certificate chain of trust to the respective root certificate authority.
+The specific certificate information for your server would be at the top and that is the one you would need to copy.</span>
 </p>
 <p>
-  <span>You would copy the string/bytes betwrrn the first <code lang="bash">---BEGIN CERTIFICATE---</code> and <code lang="bash">-----END CERTIFICATE-----</code> tags and paste them to init block of the SDK that you are using.
+  <span>You would copy the string/bytes betweenn the first <code lang="bash">---BEGIN CERTIFICATE---</code> and <code lang="bash">-----END CERTIFICATE-----</code> tags and paste them to init block of the SDK that you are using.
 Remember to not add any newlines when providing this to the SDK.</span>
 </p>
 <h1 id="h_01HDNJK8PAE5GEQWRFDS4KD6S6">Common SSL certificate problems</h1>
 <p>
   <span>Problems might be encountered related to SSL or certificate exceptions. <a href="https://developer.android.com/privacy-and-security/security-ssl">Here</a> is a list of common reasons for issues in Android.</span><span></span>
 </p>
 <p>
-  To investigate those issues further, sometimes a good way of exploring the cause of the problem is the same openssl certificate command:
+  Sometimes a good way of exploring the cause of the problem is the same openssl certificate command:
 </p>
 <pre><code lang="bash">openssl s_client -connect xxx.server.ly:443 -showcerts</code></pre>
 <p>Example output might look like this:</p>
 <pre><code lang="bash">0056931101000000:error:10080002:BIO routines:BIO_lookup_ex:system lib:crypto/bio/bio_addr.c:738:nodename nor servname provided, or not known
 connect:errno=0</code></pre>
-<p>It's error codes may lead to a solution.</p>
+<p>Its error codes may lead to a solution.</p>
 <p>
   A common issue, which can be encountered is that the server's certificate does not contain the full chain of trust in it and it shows only 1 entry.
 In such